-When you realize you are starting to breathe deeply at an excessive rate, inhaling and exhaling at a controlled pace can relieve you from experiencing a panic attack.
-Those individuals who have to deal with anxiety in their lives, find themselves having a long-term tendency for heavy breathing, which might cause several difficulties such as dyspnea and over-breathing.
+When you feel anxious, inhaling and exhaling at a controlled pace could prevent a panic attack.
+Individuals with anxiety have a long-term tendency for heavy breathing, which might cause several difficulties such as dyspnea and over-breathing.

-Over-breathing is characterized by a bloated sensation, fast heart rhythm, dyspnea, chest discomfort, a sense of disbalance, extreme tiredness, trembling, difficulties with memory and loss of a sense of direction.
-Usually, it is recommended for people who suffer from numerous types of anxieties, such as panic disorders or social phobias, to try to maintain a regular breathing pattern ahead of taking on a stressful situation.
+Over-breathing is characterized by a bloated sensation, fast heart rhythm, dyspnea, chest discomfort, a sense of disbalance, extreme tiredness, trembling, difficulties with memory and a diminished sense of direction.
+Usually, specialists recommend people with numerous types of anxieties, such as panic disorders or social phobias, to maintain a regular breathing pattern before a predictably stressful situation.

 - Lie with your back on the ground

 - Form an angle of approximately 45° with your legs

 - Place your feet pressed to the ground